vegaprotocol/documentation/docs/tools/vega-wallet/CLI-wallet/create-wallet.md

 It will then prompt you to **input a passphrase**, and then **confirm that passphrase**.
 You'll use this username and passphrase to login to Vega Console.
 (Instructions on connecting to Console are below.)

-The key generate command in that instruction will generate public and private keys as well as a mnemonic for the wallet, at the same time as creating a user name.
+The key generate command in that instruction will generate public and private keys as well as a recovery phrase for the wallet, at the same time as creating a name for your wallet.

-You’ll see a public and private key, as well as a mnemonic (recovery phrase).
+You’ll see a public and private key, as well as a recovery phrase.
 :::warning
-Keep your mnemonic (recovery phrase) safe and secret.
-You will need your mnemonic to import your keys.
+Keep your recovery phrase safe and secret.
+You will need your recovery phrase to import your keys.

-**Your mnemonic is only shown once, at key creation, and cannot be recovered.
-DO NOT SHARE YOUR PRIVATE KEY OR MNEMONIC.**
+**Your recovery phrase is only shown once, at key creation, and cannot be recovered.
+DO NOT SHARE YOUR PRIVATE KEY OR RECOVERY PHRASE.**
 :::

 ## 3. Choose a network